arvigeus/AZ-204/Questions/App Service.md

 - [ ] Use Azure Files for read/write operations in Windows apps.
 - [x] Use Azure Storage for read/write operations in Linux containers.
 - [ ] Use Azure Storage for read/write operations in Windows apps.
-- [x] Regenerate your access key often
+- [x] Regenerate your access key often.

-Answer:
+Answer: Avoid using Azure Storage for local databases or apps dependent on file handles and locks, refrain from using it for read/write actions in Linux containers, and minimize frequent regeneration of your access key.

+---